TheTrainGoes/GP2040-Projects/Open Source Buttons/OSBMX/README.md

 While not unique, the board also has offset screw holes to ensure no metal comes in contact with the hot swap sockets or pads.

+Due to many requests I have added a second version of the PCB that takes normal 2.4mm connectors.
+These have been tested and are working with the common 2.4mm connectors (two prong) found on AliExpress here: https://www.aliexpress.com/item/1005002539360973.html.

 ---